 Infrastructure Organisations can be an part of the sector that gets overlooked, but play a vital role in linking together local activity and being a channel to both local government and national bodies.
 The use of digital technology can help this process and can help organisations be more effective and more efficient.

-I want to see this event as an informal space where they can chat about the issues they face, the technology that is out there to help and how the two can come together.
+I want to see this event as an informal space where people in infrastructure organisations and other support agencies can chat about the issues they face, the technology that is out there to help and how the two can come together.